José María Vergara y Vergara: Biography

 Vergara y Vergara admired and read assiduously the works of Fernán Caballero, Antonio Trueba, François René de Chateaubriand and Miguel de Cervantes.
-He published the Historia de la literatura en Nueva Granada (1867), the anthologies Parnaso colombiano and La lira granadina, and the biography Vida y escritos del general Nariño.
+He published the Historia de la literatura en Nueva Granada part I y II (1867), the anthologies Parnaso colombiano and La lira granadina, novels such as Novela Americana alongside Jorge Isaacs and Guillermo Prieto and the biography Vida y escritos del general Nariño.
 He also wrote lyric poetry (Versos en borrador, 1869), costumbrismo portraits, emulating Fernán Caballero, (Las tres tazas y otros cuentos, 1863), and novels (Olivas y aceitunas, todas son unas, 1868).

+Colombian politician and writer Jose Maria Samper described Vergara:

+as a prose artist, had a curious contrast: his soul was Spanish, his heart was Colombian, and his wit was French.
+He was a Spanish Santa Fe and a Castilian Parisian.
+He felt like a patriot: he thought like a Frenchman and wrote like a descendant of the race of Rioja, Herrera, Garcilaso and the Moratines.
+His style was a mixture of imitations, in which Fernán Caballero, :Trueba Y Selgas and Carrasco were shuffled with Alejandro Dumas, Víctor Hugo and Enrique Conscience.

 According to his autobiography, he left some unedited manuscripts: the novel Mercedes; Cuadros Políticos o Días Históricos (starting from 1849); an incomplete dictionary of geography; a dictionary of biographies; and two incomplete novels, Un chismoso and Un odio a muerte.

-Newspapers Founded and/or Edited by Vergara y Vergara
+Newspapers founded or edited by Vergara y Vergara

 La Siesta (Bogotá, 1852), with Rafael Pombo.